GiovsTech/Website/content/page/about/index.en.md

 Our Company creates open source softwares, sharing the "Open Source's Ideology", owned by Richard Stallman and his [FSF](https://fsf.org).
 In Fact, We have created a telegram bot for control our Telegram Group, where our followers understand our ideas, sharing theirs opinions.
 Another project 's a Video Downloader, coded in Python, for download videos from Youtube, but now It isn't available.
 In conclusion, We 've also created a Android App for administrate daily tasks , also called "To Do List".

-More information of our Portfolio in our[ Website](https://hazentech.net).
+More information about our Portfolio in our[ Website](https://hazentech.net).

 ---